Grade 7 Class Registration Information

 These academic classes offer students the opportunity to learn and collaborate in large and small ensemble settings through the exploration of National and State Music Standards of Creating, Performing, Responding, and Connecting.
 Students will learn and develop technique and expression through the study of voice and/or instruments and build on their understanding of music’s relationships to history and culture.

-Students who join band, orchestra or chorus are expected to participate in all concerts/performances unless illness or family emergency causes a conflict.
+Students who join band, orchestra or choir are expected to participate in all concerts/performances unless illness or family emergency causes a conflict.

-Students who wish to join band or orchestra but have not been previously enrolled must have a parent/guardian contact the teacher to discuss the curriculum as well as instrument rental.
-Participation in the summer school band/orchestra small group learning is encouraged.
+Students who wish to join band or orchestra but have not been previously enrolled must have a home adult contact the music teacher to discuss the curriculum as well as instrument rental.
+Participation in the summer school band/orchestra small group learning is strongly encouraged.

 Music classes meet five days/week; however, students who choose to take two or more music classes will have one or two of their music classes every other day.
 For example, if Chris selects both choir and orchestra, Chris might have orchestra every day and choir every other day (students will be able to choose which of the music classes they have more frequently).

-NOTE: If a student is enrolled in two every-other-day music classes and chooses to drop, they will have remaining class every day – not a study hall.
+NOTE: If a student is enrolled in two every-other-day music/elective classes and chooses to drop an elective, the remaining music class will switch to everyday – not a study hall.